Cathedral Santuario de Guadalupe (Dallas, Texas): Consolidation

 As the Dallas–Fort Worth metroplex grew through the early 20th century, other diocesan parishes were built in neighboring suburbs, decreasing Sacred Heart's attendance.
 However, by the 1960s the neighboring Our Lady of Guadalupe parish had outgrown its facilities.

 The parish, located on Harwood Street, was established in 1914 and primarily served Mexican immigrants.
 Bishop Thomas Tschoepe of Sacred Heart invited Our Lady of Guadalupe to merge with Sacred Heart, and by 1975, the Guadalupe church on Harwood closed following the churches' consolidation.
 On December 12, 1977, Sacred Heart Cathedral was renamed Cathedral Santuario de Guadalupe—"the Cathedral Shrine of Our Lady of Guadalupe."
 This reflects the large Spanish-speaking proportion of the congregation, so that the congregation now has masses and various programs in Spanish and English, as well as English classes.

 Expansion

 The cathedral recently underwent a major multi-phase renovation project.
-As part of the project, a US$20 million bell tower housing a 49-bell carillon was constructed.
+As part of the project, a $20 million bell tower housing a 49-bell carillon was constructed.
 The bell tower was planned by the original architect, Nicholas J. Clayton, but had not been built.